by Patrick Cox

 That will change, though.
 Discoveries made in just the last decade will enable much greater and much more rapid increases in lifespans.

-I predict that within the next three to five years, we’ll see evidence that animal healthspans can be doubled at least.
+I predict that within just a few years, we’ll see evidence that animal healthspans can be doubled at least.
 I’m also convinced several of the therapies that can do this will have a similar impact on humans.

 If nothing changes on the legal front, it would mean that we are 10–15 years away from regulatory approval for human use of radical healthspan-extending therapies.
 However, the Japanese Ministry of Health, Labour and Welfare has implemented mechanisms for accelerating regenerative medicine that could reduce the delay to only a year or two.
 Other countries facing demographic catastrophes are also discussing major regulatory changes for anti-aging therapies.